-These plants are also great at keeping away slugs, but be aware that they’re hard to get rid of once you plant them, so plan accordingly!
+These plants are also great at keeping away snails and slugs, but be aware that these plants are hard to get rid of once you plant them, so plan accordingly!

 If you’ve liked this content so far, consider getting my free companion plant guide with the form below.

 Melons such as honeydew and watermelon can be planted near and under avocado trees and have some benefits, but they also have some drawbacks.

 First, the good news: melons provide a great ground cover and increase water retention in the soil.
 They also protect the soil (and its beneficial microbes) from drying out in the hot sun.
 Additionally, the partial shade provided by avocado trees is a good environment to grow melons.

 The bad news: melons can grow deep roots and compete with avocado trees.
 Melon roots can grow as deep as 24-36″.
 For this reason, make sure your avocado trees are mature and have well-established roots before planting melons nearby.

 If you’d like to use melons as a companion plant for your avocado trees, I’d recommend planting the melons just outside of your avocado tree’s canopy.
 This way they’ll be less likely to interfere with the avocado tree’s roots, but can benefit from some shade, especially in the hot afternoon.

 If you liked the idea of using melons as a ground cover for your avocado trees, but want something with less invasive root depth, then consider growing strawberries.